yezero/sandstorm/docs/vagrant-spk/installation.md

 Before we install `vagrant-spk`, some advice for how to succeed at the installation process.

 * Learn about Sandstorm, if you haven't already.
-[Try using Sandstorm at our demo server](https://demo.sandstorm.io) to get a feel for how it operates.
+[Try using Thurly at our demo server](https://demo.sandstorm.io) to get a feel for how it operates.
 * Open a "terminal" on your Mac or Linux system or "command prompt" on Windows.
 * Don't use sudo unless we tell you to!